-An entire tree can fall in an unsafe location, potentially blocking a road or sidewalk.
-Dead or damaged trees can also fall onto houses and cars when they weaken enough, which can be life-threatening (not to mention expensive).
+An entire tree can fall in an unsafe location as well, potentially blocking a road or sidewalk.
+Dead or damaged trees can tumble onto houses and cars, which can be life-threatening (not to mention expensive).
 Finally, trees that are too close or attached to your home’s siding can cause mold growth.

-Determine Which Certification They Hold
+Determine Which Certification Tree Pros Hold

 Hiring the right tree service means choosing someone with accreditation from a well-recognized industry association such as the International Society of Arboriculture (ISA) or the Tree Care Industry Association (TCIA).

 An ISA certification tells you that the pro is knowledgeable, experienced, and “committed to properly caring for and maintaining their trees,” the association’s website explains.
 Services with this accreditation have undergone professional development, keeping them on the cutting edge of the industry’s best practices.

-One benefit of working with someone with a TCIA membership is that they are up-to-date with regulatory practices in the tree care business.
+One benefit of working with someone with a TCIA membership is that they are up to date with regulatory practices in the tree care business.
 They also work with Congress to advocate for progress in the tree care industry.

 An additional perk of hiring a tree service with one of these certifications is that many organizations require them to hold insurance.